margaretnym/bigfoot/README.md

 ### The Problem

-Find something interesting in the data!
-That's not very specific, so here are some thoughts to get you going:
 * What state has the most bigfoot sightings?
 Can you visualize this/compare them?

 A huge part of the challenge for this case study will be getting the data into a usable form, so don't fret about finding something mind-blowingly insightful in the data.
 Simply verifying a suspicion you have with a model or summarizing a quality about the data that is difficult to see in the raw data is good data science.